top of page

 OTHER COMMENTS/INFO:

-• Bow Tie was released in 1993 and 1994 (Years 2 & 3) in her standard brushable mold, and again in 1995 in the collectors pose in select countries
+• Bow Tie was released in 1993 and 1994 (Years 2 & 3) in her standard brushable mold, and again in 1995 in the collectors pose in select European countries.

 • There are two Brazilian Nirvana variants of Bow Tie